 Think of it like this; if you have unhappy employees, you will have an unhappy business.
 It’s incredible how much the employee experience can affect and unconsciously hinder the success and financial growth of a company.

 The cost of turnover in Australia is estimated at $3.8 billion per year, as well as $385 million in avoidable recruitment cost, according to Price Waterhouse Coopers (PwC).
-The hours lost, the resources used, the costs wasted, it all adds up; therefore ensuring a positive EX will not only help engage and keep your employees committed and loyal to the company, but it will further ensure the company maintains its finances and reputation at the forefront of its industry.
+The hours lost, the resources used, the costs wasted, it all adds up; therefore ensuring a positive EX will not only help engage and keep your employees committed and loyal to the company.
+But it will also further ensure the company maintains its finances and reputation at the forefront of its industry.

 Organisations need to focus on what can help make their employees happy.
 This can be done by increasing their retention and concentrating on helping their employees become more engaged and find success ‘by building positive work relationships, making good on promises made during interviews, and providing a career road map’ said Sharlyn Lauby, president of the ITM Group, Inc.

-More importantly, a positive EX is the one thing that helps get your employees out of bed and not even consider calling in sick – let alone look for a new job.
+More importantly, a positive EX is the one thing that helps get your employees out of bed.
+They won’t even consider calling in sick, let alone look for a new job.
 Companies that can motivate and better engage their employees not only help their new hires with their wellbeing and overall performance but consequently, it can positively impact the company as well.

 How do we improve the EX?

 “Clients do not come first.
 Employees come first.
-If you take care of your employees, they will take care of the clients” – Sir Richard Branson Founder of Virgin Group states that your employees should always be put first, because if your employees are not happy, then your customers and stakeholders won’t be given the best service.
+If you take care of your employees, they will take care of the clients”.
+Sir Richard Branson Founder of Virgin Group states that your employees should always be put first.
+This sentiment reflects the idea that if your employees are not happy, then your customers and stakeholders won’t be given the best service.
 Whether you agree on this or not, it makes sense how your company should put focus and attention on building and learning how to attain a successful employee experience.

 Changes to consider